robin-bakkenes-avanade/ModernDataEngineering/labs.md

 8. Select Add stream input and select Blob storage from the list.
 9. In Input alias field, type streaminput.
 This display name identifies the input.
 10. Select the storage account you created earlier.
 Remember, it starts with streamsrc.
 11. Under Container, select Create new.
-Give the container a unique name, such as learn-container.
+Give the container a unique name, such as bootcamp-container.
 12. Under Path pattern, enter input/.
 13. Leave the default values in the rest of the fields.